Ampelosaurus | The “Vineyard” Dinosaur from the Late Cretaceous

 Key Facts

 The name Ampelosaurus, meaning “Vineyard Lizard”, is derived from the Greek word Ampelos for “vine” and sauros for “lizard”.
-This dinosaur belongs to the Sauropod group, a group of long-necked, long-tailed, herbivorous dinosaurs known for their enormous size.
-It is a member of the Nemegtosauridae family, and its type species is Ampelosaurus atacis.
+A. atacis belongs to the Sauropod group.
+You will likely know the group for their long necks and tails and enormous size.
+It is a member of the Nemegtosauridae family within sauropoda, and its type species is Ampelosaurus atacis.

 It lived in Europe during the Late Cretaceous period, specifically from the Late Campanian to the Early/Lower Maastrichtian epoch.
 This time range is approximately 83.5 to 66 million years ago, a time when the earth was undergoing significant changes, leading up to the extinction of the dinosaurs.